ExpectoTR/Easytoman/README.md

 # Algorithm

-The main encryption algorithm in module called "encode".The reason it compiled, algorithm must be hidden. :\)
+The main encryption algorithm in module called "encode".This algorithm is so complex :)

 # About Easytoman ?